 sbatch or from an interactive prompt on a compute node obtained via

-At a minimum a job script must include number of nodes, time, type of nodes (constraint), and quality of service (QOS).
+At a minimum a job script must include number of nodes, time, type of nodes (constraint), quality of service (QOS), and on Perlmutter, the number of GPUs.
 If a script does not specify any of these options then a default may be applied.

 The full list of directives is documented in the man pages for the

 man sbatch).
 Each option can be specified either as a directive in the job script:

 Or as a command line option when submitting the script:

 The command line and directive versions of an option are equivalent and interchangeable.
 If the same option is present both on the command line and as a directive, the command line will be honored.
 If the same option or directive is specified twice, the last value supplied will be used.